 - Camera light meters

 - Can be used in Dynamic Compressors, some compressors use LDR and LED connected to the signal source to create changes in signal gain.

-- LDRs require a few milliseconds or more to respond fully to the changes in light intensity, i.e. they require few seconds to return to their normal resistance once the light source is removed.
+- LDRs require a few milliseconds or more to respond fully to the changes in light intensity, i.e. they require a few seconds to return to their normal resistance once the light source is removed.

 - Light-dependent resistors have lower sensitivity than photodiodes and phototransistors.